bscher/ProjectEffigy_EffigyGen/README.md

 ### 1. Create initial map chunks

 A map is generated one `MapChunk` at a time, allowing for any specific `MapChunk` to be generated on-demand in any order.
-For this example, a 'random' seed is declared and the `MapGenerator` will create a grid of chunks (4x4 in this example, or 16 total chunks).
+For this example, a randomly-appointed seed and parameters are declared for the `MapGenerator` to generate a grid of chunks (4x4 in this example, or 16 total chunks).

 ### 2. Add walkable and un-walkable terrain

-Then, using a factory pattern, the `MapGenerator` takes in options for how the game map should be shaped.
+Using a factory pattern, the `MapGenerator` takes in options for how the layers should be shaped.
 ```rust
     .with_terrain(0.2, 0.5)
 ```